About the Archives

 In order to accomplish this mission, the State Archives:

-- places emphasis on the need to collection, preserve, and make available digital records.
+- - Places emphasis on the need to collect, preserve, and make available digital records

 State Archives Collection Development Policy